craigh8888/background-removal-tool/README.md

      ```
    - Open the provided URL in your browser to use the tool.

-### Note on Node Modules

-- If you encounter issues or if you've made changes to `package.json`, you might need to reinstall the Node packages.
-Use `npm install`

 ## Contributing

 We welcome contributions!
 If you have ideas for improvements or find any bugs, please open an issue or submit a pull request.